1695 words | 8 minute read

 Stay calm, don’t assume, and move on to lesson two, which is don’t take things so literally.
 If they ask, don’t blurt out the first answer that comes into your head.
 Don’t say you don’t have a guarantee, or ask if they trust you.

-Lesson 2: Don’t Take Things Literally
+2 Don’t Take Things Literally

+If your prospect asks about your guarantee, don’t take their question literally.
 Instead, answer a question with a question by saying, “Exactly what kind of guarantee are you looking for?”

-Simple and direct.
 You’re not assuming anything or taking anything literally.
 You’re asking, “Exactly what kind of guarantee you’re looking for?”
 By not taking things literally, you might be surprised at what the prospect is actually thinking.

 Maybe they’re just wondering what will happen if the product doesn’t work for them, or the relationship doesn’t work (such as a coaching service).
 When you get to the bottom of what’s really on the prospect’s mind, then you ask your next question.